Let’s teach how to rhyme with these rhyming activities for kindergarten.

 Sometimes having an alphabet chart handy is helpful.
 That way you can guide students to pick out a consonant letter to replace the onset in the word card you showed.

-4. You could do any of those same activities with these Winter Rhyming Picture Match cards.
+You could do any of those same activities in number 3 with these Winter Rhyming Picture Match cards.
+You could easily play Go Fish!

 I stored all of these resources from this list in little ziploc bags inside expandable file folders.
 That way it kept my guided reading table uncluttered and I could easily pull out and put away what I needed for each group.